Older people switch off from machine learning

 The study also found people changed their answers more, and were less likely to remember details an hour after the task was finished, when they believed instructions came from a computer.

-Psychology researchers Dr Catherine Crompton and Dr Sarah E MacPherson tested the problem-solving skills of 24 older adults aged 60-85 years.
+Researchers at the University of Edinburgh tested the problem solving skills of 24 older adults aged 60-85 years.
 Participants were given spoken instructions and asked to arrange information and complete a task.

 Results showed that participants’ outcomes were poorer when they believed they were learning with a computer.